I met Jayne at Mickey’s Bar in Manhattan, on a Friday in November 1981.

 Jayne seemed resigned to a long wait, but I recognized this as an opportunity.
 I excused myself, and got around the line, and into the restaurant, by asking for the bathroom.
 I had worked as a waiter, and I had an idea.
 I looked around, and found a busboy who did not seem very busy.
 I said, “Tell the waiter you work for to come speak to me, and I will give each of you something when he arrives.”

-The defining moment came after we were seated.
+The defining moment came after we sat at our table.
 We looked at each other and we knew.
-We were married three weeks later.
+We got married three weeks later.

-We flew together many times, and she delighted in torturing me by turning the engine off, and asking:
+Jayne and I flew together many times.
+She enjoyed torturing me by turning the engine off, and asking:

 “How long can I wait before I have to turn it on?“

-Jayne and I believed that between the two us: we knew everything.
+Jayne and I believed that we knew everything.
 It’s too bad that we didn’t know enough to stay married.